Zingle/php-interview-exercises/README.md

 You may choose to use any JS framework or none at all.
 You may choose to use any CSS preprocessor and/or framework or none at all.

+## Submitting
+Fork this repository and submit a link to the repo with the completed exercise.

 # Database Schema
 Design a MySQL or PostgresSQL schema that allows tracking the following information and relationships: